erincatto/box2c/docs/migration.md

 ```

 ### Chains
 In Version 2.4 chains are a type of shape.
 In Version 3.0 they are a separate concept.
-This lead to significant simplifications internally.
+This leads to significant simplifications internally.
 In Version 2.4 all shapes had to support the notion of child shapes.
 This is gone.

 Version 2.4:
 ```cpp